Common questions about hosting, attending, and keeping events safe on Gay Map.

 Subscribed calendars show up in your Calendars page with their next events, and you can pull the same feed into Apple, Google, or Outlook Calendar via the iCal subscribe button on any calendar page.

-Hover (or focus) the Subscribed button on the calendar or city page — it flips to Unsubscribe.
+Hover (or focus) the Subscribed button on the calendar or city page.
+It flips to Unsubscribe.
 Click once to remove yourself.

 If the calendar accepts submissions, the + Add Event menu on its page gives you a Submit Existingoption.
 Submissions land in the calendar manager's review queue; once approved they show up on the public page.

-City and festival calendars are platform-managed — they back a public landing page like /berlin or /csd-berlin and are grouped under Official calendars you managein your manage UI.
+City and festival calendars are platform-managed.
+They back a public landing page like /berlin or /csd-berlin and are grouped under Official calendars you managein your manage UI.
 They can't be deleted from the standard manage flow; contact us if you need to hand off ownership.

 The Featured Calendars rail on /events and the Popular Eventsrail are admin-curated.
-City and festival calendars aren't shown in the calendars rail — they already have their own discovery surfaces (city tiles, the Festival Spotlight banner).
+City and festival calendars aren't shown in the calendars rail; they already have their own discovery surfaces (city tiles, the Festival Spotlight banner).

 Up to you.
 Pick from Public, After RSVP, After approval, or Hours before start.
 The last option emails the address to approved guests automatically when your reveal window opens.